 If you have young children, you may be primarily concerned with searching for your new home by evaluating the schools in the area.
 There are many online resources that rate schools according to performance and assessment standards.
 However what makes a good school can vary from place to place and from family to family.
 Decide what criteria are most important to you and your family—academics, clubs, arts, sports, or other factors—and make your decision accordingly.

-You may be concerned at the idea of having a home inspection without your participation.
+You may be concerned about the idea of having a home inspection without your participation.
 However, rest assured that your real estate agent is more than willing to attend the inspection on your behalf.
-You may want to send along some questions for your agent to ask the inspector or you may want to request a video chat to allow you to ask those questions yourself.
+You may want to send along some questions for your agent to ask the inspector or request a video chat to allow you to ask those questions yourself.
 If you see anything on the inspection report that raises a red flag, ask for a secondary, specialty inspection in order to ensure that everything in your new home has been thoroughly evaluated.

 Do you dare to buy a home sight unseen?

-Despite the many advances in virtual tour technology and the willingness of real estate agents to conduct virtual walkthroughs for clients, you may be uncomfortable at the idea of buying a home without visiting it in person.
+Despite the many advances in virtual tour technology, you may be uncomfortable at the idea of buying a home without visiting it in person.
 While this is totally understandable, it may be that circumstances simply will not allow you to conduct an in-person home tour.

 If there are plenty of photos, videos, and other visuals available, and if your real estate agent has conducted a video walkthrough for you, chances are you will love your new home.
 If you and your agent have communicated well, you have just as much chance of finding your dream home through a virtual tour and a long-distance sale.